Anxiety

 • Exposure therapy focuses on dealing with the fears behind the anxiety disorder.
 It helps you engage with activities or situations you may have been avoiding.
 Your provider may also use relaxation exercises and imagery with exposure therapy.

 Remember, these treatments can be given alone or in combination.
-Though, medications will not cure anxiety disorders, but can provide significant relief from symptoms.
+Though medications will not cure anxiety disorders, they can provide significant relief from symptoms.
 Medications for anxiety disorders often include:

 • Antidepressants can also help with anxiety disorders.
 They tweak how your brain uses certain chemicals to improve mood and reduce stress.
 Antidepressants may take some time to work, so be patient.
 If you feel like you’re ready to stop taking antidepressants, talk to your provider first.